7: Square pegs

 And as I’ve mentioned before, the shift is not easy - but it is worth it.

-Whilst working as the only L&D person at a small software company, I found myself in an impromptu conversation with the Head of Sales.
+Whilst working as the only L&D person at a small tech company, I found myself in an impromptu conversation with the head of sales.
 The discussion turned to her challenges in recruiting and retaining salespeople.

 Her problem was less about finding good people, and more about keeping them.
-Often they would fail to hit sales targets, become despondent, and leave before they made it past six months.
+Often they’d fail to hit sales targets, become despondent, and leave before they made it past six months.

 Within minutes, it became clear ineffective onboarding was leading to hundreds of thousands of dollars in opportunity cost.
-If we could halve how long it took new salespeople to hit their targets, we calculated a potential increase of $300k of sales each year (a significant shift for their small team).
+If we could halve how long it took new salespeople to hit their targets, we calculated an increase of $300k in sales each year (a significant shift for their small team).

-“Running product demos for new customers” she fired back without hesitation.
+“Running product demos for new customers” she fired back.

 So, I did some digging.
-I met with some newbies and asked about their experience.
+I met some newbies and asked about their experience.
 They all responded with the same thing: “We watched past demos, read the materials and tested the product.
-But each customer is unique and they all have different needs.”
+But all the customers have different needs and it’s difficult to know how to prepare.”

-It became clear they understood the products, could figure out the systems, and had decent enough sales skills.
-What they lacked was a consistent, proven way to prepare for and run the demo.
+It became clear they understood the products, knew the systems, and had good sales skills.
+What they lacked was a consistent, proven way to prepare for and run the demo:

 • What information should they use to tailor the demo?